Accounting (BSc (Hons))Back

 In Year 2 students take a combination of compulsory and elective modules, allowing students to begin to specialise in fields which interest them.
 Compulsory modules further develop knowledge of financial accounting, management accounting and finance while also introducing students to law and taxation subjects.

-* Compulsory modules (40 credits) include: International Financial Reporting; Consolidated Financial Statements and Reporting; Placement Plan; Introduction to Taxation; Applications in Corporate Finance and Accounting; Corporate Financial Management; Introduction to the Legal System and Introduction to Business Law.
+* Compulsory modules (40 credits) include: International Financial Reporting; Consolidated Financial Statements and Reporting; Placement Plan; Introduction to Taxation; Data Analysis, Business Reporting & Process Automation; Corporate Financial Management; Introduction to the Legal System and Introduction to Business Law.

-* Elective modules (20 credits) are chosen from: Business Microeconomics: Information Systems in Organisations: System Analysis and Systems Design: Systems Analysis and Systems Change: Introduction to Marketing: Introduction to Management and Organisation: People and Organisation: Data Analysis II: Introduction to Operations Research: Modelling and Systems for Decision Making.
+* Elective modules (20 credits) are chosen from: Business Microeconomics: Object-Oriented Business Modelling, Systems Analysis and Design: System Analysis and Systems Design: Systems Analysis and Systems Change: Introduction to Marketing: Introduction to Management and Organisation: People and Organisation: Data Analysis II: Introduction to Operations Research: Modelling and Systems for Decision Making.

 Year 3 Modules